 This page briefly introduces the technical details of the OeNB Euro Survey.
 It comprises notes concerning sampling, the questionnaire, the design and translation of the questionnaire and information about units of observation, fieldwork and interview techniques, weighting, nonresponse and underreporting, and the plausibility of data.

 About 1,000 persons per country are interviewed during each survey wave.
-Interviewees comprise citizens of the respective countries aged 15 years and older.
-The OeNB Euro Survey is conducted as a part of national omnibus surveys; the sampling procedures differ across countries.
+Interviewees comprise citizens of the respective countries aged 17 years and older.
+In survey waves prior to 2016 also younger respondents were sampled with some variation in the cut-off age by country and wave.
+The OeNB Euro Survey is conducted as stand-alone survey or as a part of national omnibus surveys; the sampling procedures differ across countries.

 Samples are selected via a multistage stratified random sample procedure, with the exception of Bulgaria and of Bosnia and Herzegovina, where a variant of quota sampling is applied.
 Samples are representative of the population structure in all countries with respect to age, gender and region.
 Poland represents an exception, in that from fall 2007 to spring 2012, the population of only the ten largest cities was sampled.
 Since fall 2012, the surveys have covered Poland as a whole.